 Always start by thinking about the audience.
 They might be stakeholders, clients, internal team members, your manager, or even yourself.
 You need to understand their goals and requirements in order to populate the dashboard with data that will provide value to that audience.

 2. Decide on data

 Make sure you choose metrics that will help the audience understand the story you’re trying to tell.
 The information should be timely and relevant so that the viewer is empowered to take action, if necessary.
 Date ranges and filters let you get down to the right data.

-Browse the gallery below to view some examples of dashboards created from the Blank/Custom dashboard option and use them as inspiration for building your own.
+The examples in this Dashboard Gallery were created from the Blank/Custom dashboard option.
 Click on an image to see a full-sized view of the dashboard.
 Our guide to analyzing project data in LiquidPlanner also walks through using dashboards to view team capacity and identify project risks.

 You’ll want overall completion, remaining work, key milestones and deadlines, and flagged risks right up front.
 Start planning meetings by displaying this dashboard on your conference room projector.

 Create a streamlined intake process for members of your workspace and external guests.
 By adding an Intake Form widget, viewers can fill out a form and submit a new project or task directly from your dashboard.
 These intake items could be technical issues, bug reports, client feedback, or project requests.